 This is a pretty simple option but it’s overlooked by many.
 There’s usually a default folder where all downloads such as zip files, TV shows, videos, and photos are stored.
 In most cases, it’s the Downloads folder.
 Not a lot of folks go through to delete files they are no longer need.
 If you’re one of these folks, then it’s time you delete some files in your Downloads folder.

+Have you seen the message that says "system has run out of application memory"?
+Do you know how to clear application memory by removing apps?
 You probably have some apps that you don’t use anymore.
 Deleting them can help free up space on your MacBook Air.

-Step 1.
 Delete any apps that you don’t use regularly.

 The apps that you don’t use anymore take disk space, sometimes multiple gigabytes.
 There’s no point in keeping the apps on your MacBook Air especially if you’ve only used them once, with no intention or need to ever use them again.

-Step 2.
 Keep in mind that there is one exception.

 To this and it would be the Utilities Folder.
 Leave those apps in place because they came with your MacBook Air.
 Those apps may be required in the future.

-Step 3.
 Empty the trash.

 Once you’ve deleted any apps that you don’t use, don’t forget to empty the trash.
 Then empty all of the operating system caches and temporary files.
 The easiest way to do this to restart your Mac in safe mode.

-Step 4.
 Locate the shift key on the keyboard.

 You will need to use this key to get into safe mode.
 Once the Shift key is located, click on the Apple logo in the upper left-hand corner and choose restart.

-Step 5.
 Press the blue restart button.

 When the Mac shuts down, press and hold down the shift key as the Mac restarts.
 You can let go of the shift key once you see the progress bar appear on the screen.

-Step 6.
 Startup MacBook Air as a safe mode.